WITH YOUR HELP WE CAN IMPACT LIVES NOW AND IN THE FUTURE

 Becoming a Member

-Membership in the Heritage Club requires a commitment which, now or in the future, will contribute to the YMCA’s Endowment Fund.
+Membership in the Heritage Club requires a commitment that, now or in the future, will contribute to the YMCA’s Endowment Fund.
 An outright minimum gift of $1,000, or naming the YMCA Endowment Fund as a beneficiary, qualifies you for membership.

 There are a variety of gift options available.

-An outright gift of cash, appreciated securities, property, or other marketable assets – In this way, donors not only benefit from the good that will be done but current income tax savings.
+An outright gift of cash appreciated securities, property, or other marketable assets - In this way, donors not only benefit from the good that will be done but current income tax savings.
 If you chose to contribute such items as stock or property owned for longer than one year, you would receive a charitable deduction equal to the current value of the assets while avoiding capital gains taxes.

-Naming the YMCA Endowment Fund as a beneficiary of a new or existing life insurance policy, IRA, pension plan or bank account – Naming the YMCA as a primary or even secondary beneficiary paves the way for a large future gift.
+Naming the YMCA Endowment Fund as a beneficiary of a new or existing life insurance policy, IRA, pension plan, or bank account - Naming the YMCA as a primary or even secondary beneficiary paves the way for a large future gift.
 Should you wish to contribute a life insurance policy that is no longer needed to protect current beneficiaries, you could realize substantial income tax deductions.

 A gift made through a charitable trust or annuity - Creating a charitable trust or annuity provides life income for yourself and/or others.
 With all or a portion of your gift eventually directed to the YMCA, you could receive a charitable deduction.